jimishol/cholidean-harmony-structure/README.md

 Although the idea had been explored by 20th‑century music–math theorists, it was only when E.D.V. encountered the concept that he immediately recognized its potential for new approaches in 12ET harmony.
 He urged me to share it more widely and encouraged me to bring it into academic and creative circles.

 That encouragement transformed a dormant idea into a living project.
-From OpenSCAD to MeshLab, Blender to 3DreamEngine, to MIDI events, each stage brought new challenges and discoveries.
+From OpenSCAD to MeshLab, to Blender, to 3DreamEngine, to MIDI events, each stage brought new challenges and discoveries.
 Without E.D.V.’s vision and determination, this journey might never have begun.